 We only charge a small percentage based on what we settle for with your insurance.
 There are no upfront costs to you, making it affordable to get the help you need.

 Assist with Every Stage of Your Water Damage or Flood Claim

 Whether you’re at the beginning of filing a water or flood damage claim, or several weeks into the process, we can help.

 - If your insurance company is refusing to cover ALE or Loss of Use expenses, we can work with your insurance company in an attempt to get you reimbursed for any living costs you incurred in your temporary home.

-- Sometimes insurance companies will try to cut corners in your repairs by doing a poor repair job to your floors, hiring cheap damage restoration companies, and failing to remove cabinets for drying when the drywall has been damaged.
+- Sometimes insurance companies will try to cut corners in your repairs by doing a poor repair job to your floors, hiring cheap damage rebuild companies, and failing to remove cabinets for drying when the drywall has been damaged.
 If you are not happy with the repair of your hardwood floors, we can help negotiate with your insurance company in order to get the “like-for-like” standard outlined in your policy.
 Also known as the “like kind and quality,” if your insurance policy includes these terms, you are entitled to receive a payout from your insurance company that covers the entire cost to replace items of the same quality as what you previously owned.
 Again, some insurance policies cover replacement costs, while others might not cover a replacement cost, so each situation is unique to your specific policy.

-- If your water damage restoration insurance claim has been denied, we can speak with your insurance company and provide evidence and reasoning as to why your water or flood damage claim should be covered by your carrier.
+- If your water damage rebuild insurance claim has been denied, we can speak with your insurance company and provide evidence and reasoning as to why your water or flood damage claim should be covered by your carrier.